 - Midterms: Three midterms will be given during lecture time on the fixed dates in the schedule given in this syllabus.
 No makeup or separate time exams will be given (except for students with documented accommodations).
 You must notify me with documentation of your accommodation at least one week before the first exam in order for it to apply. - Final Exam: The final exam is cumulative.
-It's time and location have yet to be determined.
 You will be allowed a 3-by-5 inch notecard on the final to remember important formulas. - Partial credit will be awarded on all graded assignments.